thebaldgeek/thebaldgeek.github.io/Iridium.md

 Once that is done the next critical step is to view the Iridium RF spectrum from your antenna/LNA/coax/SDR installation.
 This is a very critical step as you may not see a problem just from looking at the gr-iridium decoder numbers (more, much more about them down the page).
 For example, if you happen to have some sort of burst interference in your install/area, the decoder will have very high CPU use, but your decoded data numbers will be poor and you won't know why.
-So, if you are running DragonOS, then open SDR++ from the start menu, select Airspy from the radio list and start viewing the spectrum / waterfall at the Iridium center frequency.
+So, if you are running DragonOS, then open SDR++ from the start menu, select Airspy from the radio list and start viewing the spectrum / waterfall at the Iridium center frequency of 1.622GHz.
 Here is what my HC610 antenna and LimeSDR looks like.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/iridium/krivspec.png" height="287">